S2-group/msr-2021-green-practices-replication-package/phase1-dataset_building/README.md

 ```
 The GitHub token is required for Phase 2.

-## How to Replicate Phase 1
+## Phase 1

 ```bash
 $ cd phase1/
 $ python energy_mining.py
 ```

 The output will be in the <i>output_data</i> folder.
-By default, the data from MSR2021 paper is there.
+By default, the data from MSR2021 paper is already there.

-## Generating the Analysis Spreadsheets
+## Generating the Data for Phase 2

-Here we just get the data point dates and transforme them into timestamps.
-If you wish to completly execute this phase, you mus delete the <i>input_data/included-datapoints-date.csv</i> file.
+Here we just get the data point dates and transform them into timestamps.
+If you wish to completly execute this phase, you must delete the <i>input_data/included-datapoints-date.csv</i> file.

 ```bash
 $ cd phase2/
 $ python get_timestamps.py
 ```

-All the data points and their timestamps will be in the <i>output_data/energy-datapoints.csv</i> file.
-Proceed to the [data analysis](../data_analysis/).
+All the data required for Phase 2 will be in the <i>output_data/energy-datapoints.csv</i> file.
+Now, proceed to the [data analysis](../data_analysis/).